AlacrisIO/legicash-facts/invariants.md

      construct this list.)

 2. They exchange lists of the events they have, which they don't know the other has.
-These events would be represented by a pair: an index into the registrars and/or facilitators, an index into the serialized history
+Duties would be represented by a triple: an index over the participants in the network, indicating some party participating in the transaction the duty pertains to; an index into the serialized event history for events that agent has; and some hash of the event data long enough to make the probability of collision less than 1-e100.

-   During the initial bloom filter construction, they also check that it's complex enough to avoid false positives on the events they know about.
+   During the hash construction, they also check that it's complex enough to avoid false positives on the events they know about.
 That way, they can be sure that if a false positive happens, it's on an event the other party is going to share with them.
 Avoidable false positives can be reported as disputes.

    There may be a more efficient way to establish this consensus on what to share; this is just a first pass.
 Bit strings on linearized events related to each facilitator/registrar/account, perhaps?

-3. They exchange the entries they've each identified as missing from the other's list according to the bloom filters.
+3. They exchange the entries they've each identified as missing from the other's list according to the manifests shared in the last step.

-4. They each check, based on the events they've received from the other registrar, whether their bloom filter had any false positives on events they didn't know about but the other registrar did.
-If so, they assume the matching event on their side is still unavailable to the other registrar.

 4. They repeat steps 1-3 until they've verified that they've updated each other on all duties they've observed.